page flip

 The shareholders have a right to demand the poll, if they feel that the acts and affairs of the company are detrimental to their interest and are unfavorable towards the object clause and other clauses of the company.

-3. Right to Appoint Proxy
+3. Right of shareholders to appoint proxy

 Sometimes shareholders may not be able to attend the meetings of the company.
-In such scenarios, shareholders are authorized to nominate their representative to attend the company meetings on their behalf.
+In such scenarios, shareholders are authorized to nominate their authorized representative to attend the company meetings on their behalf.
 These representatives of shareholders are known as Proxies.

 However, before appointing any such proxies, the regulations contained in the Articles of Association of the Company needs to be referred and well-studied.